 Gibson House Museum

 Visitors will be able to explore three floors of the museum on their own.
-Staff will be on hand to offer insight and answer questions.
-This is a rare opportunity to visit the museum outside of a guided tour.
+Staff will be on hand to offer insight and answer questions, especially on the topic of the experience of domestic servants at the house.
+This is a rare opportunity to visit the museum outside of a guided tour and to peek into the working spaces, including the coal shed, back courtyard, and servant bathroom.
+Please register for a one-hour time slot via our website in advance.

 Participation in Museum Day is open to any tax-exempt or governmental museum or cultural venue on a voluntary basis.
 Smithsonian magazine encourages museum visitation, but is not responsible for and does not endorse the content of the participating museums and cultural venues, and does not subsidize museums that participate.